I get more calls from Western-trained

 conditions than for any other problem.
 But whether traditional or

-alternative veterinary medicine is used, we have no magic bullet
+alternative veterinarian medicine is used, there is no magic bullet

 key.
-And herbs can play a crucial role in prevention and treatment,
+And herbs can play a crucial role in both prevention and

-working to support your pet’s largest and, I would argue, most
+treatment, working to support your pet’s largest and, I would

-Your animal companion’s liver performs hundreds of functions,
+The liver performs hundreds of functions, including filtering

-nutrients and synthesizing proteins; manufactures bile, which helps
+proteins; manufactures bile, which helps your pet digest fat; and

-digest fat; and prepares toxic material and waste products for
+prepares toxic material and waste products for elimination.

-elimination.
-Finally, the liver is a huge storage bin for several
+Finally, the liver is a huge storage bin for several nutrients such

-nutrients such as glycogen (a sugar source for quick energy),
+as glycogen (a sugar source for quick energy), vitamins and

-Liver problems can be caused by many conditions — environmental
+Liver problems can be caused by many conditions–toxins, stress,

 indicator is jaundice (yellowing of the skin and whites of the